-Petrol diesel price today: Check fuel rates in your city
+Petrol Diesel Price Today: Check fuel rates in your city

-Petrol diesel rate for today: Petrol and diesel prices remained stagnant across the country for the 58th consecutive day on Tuesday, July 19, 2022.
+Petrol-Diesel Price Today 21st July: Prices of petrol and diesel continued to remain steady across the country for the 60th consecutive day on Thursday, July 21, 2022.

-In Mumbai, petrol costs Rs 106.31 per litre and diesel is available for Rs 94.27, while in Delhi, petrol retails at Rs 96.72 per litre, while diesel remains available for Rs 89.62.
+In Mumbai, petrol is retailing at Rs 106.31 per litre while diesel costs Rs 94.27.
+In Delhi, petrol is available for Rs 96.72 per litre and diesel is selling at Rs 89.62.

-In Maharashtra, petrol and diesel prices were altered last week after the state government announced a reduction in the value added tax (VAT) on both auto fuels by Rs 5 per litre on petrol and Rs 3 per litre on diesel.
-Following the announcement, petrol and diesel rates were reduced the next day by Rs 5.04 per litre and Rs 3.01 per litre, respectively, in Mumbai.
+In Maharashtra, petrol and diesel rates were altered last week after the state government announced the reduction in the value added tax (VAT) on petrol and diesel by Rs 5 per litre and Rs 3 per litre, respectively.
+Following this decision, petrol price got reduced by Rs 5.04 per litre and diesel price got cut by Rs 3.01 per litre, the next day, in Mumbai.

-Depending on local taxes (VAT) and freight charges, petrol and diesel price varies from state to state in India.
-Furthermore, the central government imposes excise duty on the two auto fuels.
+In India, petrol and diesel prices vary in each state, depending on the local taxes (VAT) and freight charges.
+Furthermore, the Centre collects excise duty on the two automotive fuels.

 Subscriber Only Stories

-The price of petrol and diesel is normally adjusted by the oil marketing companies (OMCs) on a daily basis in accordance with the benchmark fuel’s average price over the preceding 15 days in the global market, as well as foreign exchange rates.
+Generally, the oil marketing companies (OMCs) generally alter petrol and diesel prices on a daily basis depending on the average price of benchmark fuel over the preceding 15 days in the global market and foreign exchange rates.

+On Wednesday, the Centre eliminated the Rs 6 per litre export tax on petrol and cut the same on ATF by Rs 2 per litre to Rs 4.
+This apart, the government also cut export tax on diesel by Rs 2 to Rs 11 per litre.
+Moreover, the additional cess on domestically produced crude oil, which was previously Rs 23,250 per tonne, was lowered to Rs 17,000 per tonne.

-In the global market, Brent crude futures for September settlement fell 43 cents to $105.84 a barrel by 0446 GMT.
-The contract rose 5.1 per cent on Monday, the biggest percentage gain since April 12.
-WTI crude futures for August delivery dipped 28 cents to $102.32 a barrel.
-The contract climbed 5.1 per cent on Monday and the largest percentage gain since May 11, according to Reuters data.
+In the international market, Brent crude futures dropped 77 cents (0.7 per cent), to $106.15 a barrel by 0427 GMT after slipping 0.4 per cent in the previous session.
+US West Texas Intermediate crude futures fell 88 cent (0.9 per cent), to $99.00 a barrel following a 1.9 per cent drop on Wednesday, Reuters data showed.

 |City